JacYuan1/Memory-Forensics-and-Analysis-Using-Volatility-Project/README.md

 <h2 id="#Introduction">Introduction</h2>

 The premise of this project is to perform memory forensics and analysis using Volatility.
 The final report will be linked in the [References section](#References).
-This will be done through **Linux** as the SIFT Workstation already comes with Volatility preinstalled.
+This will be done through **Linux** as the SIFT Workstation already comes with Volatility pre-installed.

 <h2 id="#Tools-Used">Tools Used</h2>